Semi-discrete unbalanced optimal transport and quantization: Unbalanced quantization

-\begin{remark}[Wasserstein--Fisher--Rao] The function $\EDens$ from \cref{lem:cellProblem} and its derivative $\EDens'$ can be computed numerically for different unbalanced transport models; we here consider the Wasserstein--Fisher--Rao setting.
+\begin{example}[Hellinger--Kantorovich] The function $\EDens$ from \cref{lem:cellProblem} and its derivative $\EDens'$ can be computed numerically for different unbalanced transport models; we here consider the Hellinger--Kantorovich setting.
 In this case, computing the integral just on one triangular segment of $H(\frac1z)$ we obtain

-for $d(\alpha,z)=1/(\sqrt{2\sqrt3z}\cos\alpha)$ the length of the ray starting from the hexagon centre at angle $\alpha$.
+for $L(\alpha,z)=1/(\sqrt{2\sqrt3z}\cos\alpha)$ the length of the ray starting from the hexagon centre at angle $\alpha$.
 The resulting $\EDens'$ (computed numerically) is shown in \cref{fig:asymptoticDensities}.
 Thus, for a given mass distribution $\mu=m \Lebesgue \restr\Omega$ we can compute the asymptotically optimal point density $D$ of the quantization problem from \cref{thm:asymptoticQuantization,rem:calculation}. \Cref{fig:asymptoticDensities} shows computed examples for such asymptotic densities.
-One can see that the variations of $\mu$ are reduced for large values of $P$, but amplified for small values of $P$ (in particular, large areas of $\Omega$ have zero point density). \end{remark}
+One can see that the variations of $\mu$ are reduced for large values of $P$, but amplified for small values of $P$ (in particular, large areas of $\Omega$ have zero point density). \end{example}